Billy Paynter

+Club career

 Port Vale

-He started his career at Port Vale after being scouted in his native Liverpool at the age of ten.
+Paynter started his career at Port Vale after being scouted in his native Liverpool at the age of ten.
 He signed professional forms in 2000, and manager Brian Horton gave Paynter his debut against Walsall at Vale Park on 3 May 2001.
-At only 16 years and 294 days old, this made him the youngest Vale player for twenty years.
+At only 16 years and 294 days old, he was the youngest Vale player for twenty years.

 Horton went on to give the young striker seven further Second Division games in the 2001–02 season.
 He scored his first senior goal past Notts County on 17 September 2002, making him the club's youngest goalscorer for 24 years.
-By the end of the season he had scored five goals in 34 appearances.
-Still a teenager during the 2003–04 season, he hit 14 goals in 48 games despite being played mostly on the right-wing, leaving him second in the club's scoring charts behind the prolific Stephen McPhee.
+By the end of the season, he had scored five goals in 34 appearances.
+Still a teenager during the 2003–04 season, he hit 14 goals in 48 games despite being played mostly on the right wing, leaving him second in the club's scoring charts behind the prolific Stephen McPhee.
 He was rewarded with a long-term contract at the season's end.

 He opened the 2004–05 season by being sent off for over celebrating after scoring Vale's first goal in a 3–2 defeat at Walsall on 7 August; he went on to criticize referee Lee Probert for ruining the game with the red card decision.
-He went on to end the campaign as the club's top-scorer with thirteen goals in fifty games; this came despite criticism from some supporters for a mini-goal drought in mid-season.
+He went on to end the campaign as the club's top-scorer with 13 goals in fifty games; this came despite criticism from some supporters for a mini-goal drought in mid-season.
 In March, manager Martin Foyle dismissed rumours of Paynter moving to nearby Crewe Alexandra.
 At the end of the season, fans voted Paynter as the club's Player of the Year.
-He started the 2005–06 season with just two goals in sixteen League One games, but had still done enough in his Port Vale career to justify a move into Championship football.
+He started the 2005–06 season with just two goals in 16 League One games, but had still done enough in his Port Vale career to justify a move into Championship football.
 The club reported Tony Pulis' Plymouth Argyle to The Football Association for an alleged illegal approach for the player, but accepted a bid from Hull City.

 Hull City

 In November 2005, Hull City manager Peter Taylor signed Paynter on loan, then later negotiated a permanent transfer for an initial fee of £150,000 in the January transfer window.
 Teammate Sam Collins also moved to Hull at the same time.
-Again, Paynter mainly played as a striker, but also made some appearances as a right midfielder.
-He scored three times in his 23 appearances, before moving on again at the end of the season.
+Again, Paynter mainly played as a striker but also made some appearances as a right midfielder.
+He scored three times in his 23 appearances before moving on again at the end of the season.